SonicCloudOrg/soniccloudorg.github.io/src/en/doc/doc-script.md

 ### Available parameters

-Regardless of Android or iOS, Sonic will pass three parameters to the Python script, arg depends on times are:
+Regardless of Android or iOS, Sonic will pass four parameters to the Python script, arg depends on times are:
 1. sessionId.
 Android is the sessionId of uia2, and iOS is the sessionId of wda.
 2. Device udId.
 3. Global parameter Json string.